Risk–return spectrum: Short-term loans to good government bodies

 On the lowest end is short-dated loans to government and government-guaranteed entities (usually semi-independent government departments).
 The lowest of all is the risk-free rate of return.
 The risk-free rate has zero risk (most modern major governments will inflate and monetise their debts rather than default upon them), but the return is positive because there is still both the time-preference and inflation premium components of minimum expected rates of return that must be met or exceeded if the funding is to be forthcoming from providers.
 The risk-free rate is commonly approximated by the return paid upon 30-day or their equivalent, but in reality that rate has more to do with the monetary policy of that country's central bank than the market supply conditions for credit.

-Mid- and long-term loans to good government bodies
+Mid-term and long-term loans to good government bodies

 The next types of investment is longer-term loans to government, such as 3-year bonds.
 The range width is larger, and follows the influence of increasing risk premium required as the maturity of that debt grows longer.
 Nevertheless, because it is debt of good government the highest end of the range is still comparatively low compared to the ranges of other investment types discussed below.

 Also, if the government in question is not at the highest jurisdiction (i.e., is a state or municipal government), or the smaller that government is, the more along the risk-return spectrum that government's securities will be.